vladblaj/cagitech/functions/README.md

-# BitLads Software - Serverless Functions
+# Bitlads Software - Serverless Functions

-This folder contains serverless functions for the BitLads Software website.
+This folder contains serverless functions for the Bitlads Software website.

 ## Functions